LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-24-Windows-setting-you-should-enable.md

 ---
 layout: post
-title:  "One Windows setting to enable to protect you that you don't know about."
+title:  "One Windows setting to enable better protection that you don't know about."
 date: "2023-08-30"
 published: true
 ---